ToolJet/ToolJet/docs/versioned_docs/version-2.43.0/setup/upgrade-to-lts.md

 ToolJet has released its first Long Term Support (LTS) version, which provides extended support and stability for your environments.
 Upgrading to this LTS version ensures you benefit from the latest features and security updates while maintaining a stable and supported environment.

-### Check the latest LTS Version:
+### Check the latest LTS Version

 ToolJet will be releasing new LTS versions every 3-5 months with an end-of-life of atleast 18 months.
 To check the latest LTS version, visit the [ToolJet Docker Hub](https://hub.docker.com/r/tooljet/tooljet/tags) page.
+The LTS tags follow a naming convention with the prefix `LTS-` followed by the version number, for example `tooljet:EE-LTS-2.50.0.0`.
+The LTS tags follow a naming convention with the prefix `LTS-` followed by the version number, for example `tooljet:EE-LTS-2.50.0.0`.

 ### Prerequisites